 This fixture planner isn’t to be confused with our own Fixture Analysis tool.
 It is similar to the above FDR but has a few notable differences:

 - More fixtures feature on the two ‘easiest’ and ‘hardest’ extremes

 - It is based on our own analysis of recent results

 - Fantasy Premier League don’t calculate the assigned difficulties

 We recommend using both of these tables as doing so can only provide additional clarity when preparing for those all important forthcoming Gameweeks.

 While fixtures are unquestionably important to consider, they shouldn’t be given too much weighting.

-After all, even if Man City are at home to Fulham, Rodri won’t be making your team.
-Player stats are far more correlated to points than fixtures are, which is something that shouldn’t lost sight of.
+After all, even if Man City are at home to Norwich, Rodri won’t be making your team.
+Player stats are far more correlated to points than fixtures are, which is something that shouldn’t be lost sight of.